yaindrop/csit6000l-project/README.md

 #### Feedback frequency

-Feedback frequency is how many times in a second to interrupt the rendering and report progress or receive stop instruction.
+The feedback frequency indicates how many times in a second to interrupt the rendering and report progress or receive stop instruction.
 It can be used as a trade-off between rendering time and UI responsiveness

 ![image alt ><](img/webui_3.png)